Skip to content

 ← Resources

-Waiting until the punch list is done to bill the whole job is a cash-flow trap.
-You have already paid labor, material, and overhead while the drywall contractor and the inspector still control your schedule.
-Milestone billing matches invoices to phases you actually finish, so money moves closer to when cost hits.
+Waiting until punch list to bill the whole job is a cash flow trap.
+You've already paid labor, materials, and overhead while the drywall sub and the inspector control your schedule.
+Billing by phase matches invoices to work you've actually finished — so money comes in closer to when cost goes out.

-Electrical often finishes in waves: rough-in, temp power, trim, devices, final ties, corrections.
-If you bill once at the end, your curve of cash out (weekly payroll) and cash in (one big check) never balances.
-That forces lines of credit, credit cards, or slow-pay vendor juggling that could be avoided with a sane draw schedule.
+Electrical finishes in waves: rough-in, temp power, trim, devices, final ties, corrections.
+If you bill once at the end, your cash out (weekly payroll) and your cash in (one big check) never line up.
+That forces credit cards, lines of credit, or juggling slow-pay vendors — problems that a simple payment schedule would prevent.

 Standard phases and when to bill